opencybersecurityalliance/casp/Plugfests/NextPlugfest/2023-06-13-USC/SweatEquity/HII/README.md

 * [OIF-Device](https://github.com/oasis-open/openc2-oif-device) -- JSON schema-driven OpenC2 Consumer, supporting transfers over HTTPS and MQTT
 * [Yuuki](https://github.com/oasis-open/openc2-yuuki) -- OpenC2 Consumer implemented in Python

-We have been working on the development of an OpenC2 [Actuator Profile](https://docs.oasis-open.org/openc2/oc2arch/v1.0/cs01/oc2arch-v1.0-cs01.html#e1-application-of-actuator-profiles-and-transfer-specifications) for [Threat Hunting](https://github.com/oasis-tcs/openc2-ap-hunt/blob/working/ap-hunt-v1.0.md) (link to work-in-progress draft document and schema) in concert with the OCA [Kestrel](https://github.com/opencybersecurityalliance/kestrel-lang) team, and will demonstrate the use of OpenC2 to;
+We have been working on the development of an OpenC2 [Actuator Profile](https://docs.oasis-open.org/openc2/oc2arch/v1.0/cs01/oc2arch-v1.0-cs01.html#e1-application-of-actuator-profiles-and-transfer-specifications) for [Threat Hunting (TH)](https://github.com/oasis-tcs/openc2-ap-hunt/blob/working/ap-hunt-v1.0.md) (link is to work-in-progress draft document and schema) in concert with the OCA [Kestrel](https://github.com/opencybersecurityalliance/kestrel-lang) team, and will demonstrate the use of OpenC2 to:

  * query a TH Consumer regarding available huntbooks and data sources
  * initiate a hunt using a specified huntbook, data source(s), and hunt arguments